osrf/TSC-RMW-Reports/humble/README.md

 Finally, for CPU usage all of the RMW implementations are about the same until the 60k message size.
 After that, the Cyclone DDS CPU usage goes up quickly with the amount of data being sent, spiking at the 2MB size and then lowering from there.
-The Fast RTPS async CPU usage spikes at 2MB, and then starts going down a lot more dramatically.
+The Fast RTPS async CPU usage spikes at 2MB, and then starts going down more dramatically.
 In both of those cases, that is likely happening because more messages are being dropped after 2MB.
 The Fast RTPS sync CPU usage goes up at the PointCloud512k size, drops dramatically for the 1MB, 2MB, and 4MB sizes, and then spikes again for the 8MB size.
 This is an unexpected result, since CPU usage should increase as the data size goes up.